gu-maia/urlshortener-frontend/README.md

 The idea is to create a rails api for url shortening.

 I want to have decoupled frontend and [backend](https://github.com/itsmaia/urlshortener-backend), with the frontend in VueJs.
-This is the backend repository.
+This is the frontend repository.

 ---